-AIPAC and other Jewish groups join Democratic lawmakers in criticizing Israel's decision to ban Tlaib and Omar - Jewish Telegraphic Agency
+AIPAC and other Jewish groups join prominent lawmakers in criticizing Israel's decision to ban Tlaib and Omar - Jewish Telegraphic Agency

 (JTA) — Israel’s decision on Thursday to ban Reps.
 Rashida Tlaib and Ilhan Omar from entering the country has quickly prompted a wave of impassioned responses from across the Jewish community.

 Pro-Israel groups, including AIPAC, and prominent Democratic lawmakers are already objecting to the move.
+Sen. Marco Rubio, R-Fla., also criticized the decision.

 AIPAC’s statement, along with others from establishment Jewish groups, criticized Omar and Tlaib’s support for the movement to boycott Israel.
 But like others who have their differences with the two House reps, AIPAC said that Israel should nonetheless allow sitting members of the United States Congress to enter the country and see it for themselves.